 Selecting the MCRI logo in the page header takes you to the public facing Institution level page.
 Here you - and anyone - can search for items published in MCRI's figshare.

-Note: use the search field and filters in the main body of the page, not the search box in the page header (which searches in figshare.com).
+Note: To search click where it says MCRI Figshare please click where it says "Search on Murdoch", not the search box in the page header (which searches in figshare.com).